adamlmaclean/julia-dynsys-resources/README.md

 ### Acknowledgments
 - Thanks to @jessekreger and @xw363 for contributing code to this project
-- Thanks to the developers of ModelingToolkit.jl
+- Thanks to the developers of ModelingToolkit.jl & the [SciML](https://sciml.ai/) community!